Tyrrrz/Tyrrrz.me/data/blog/wndproc-in-wpf/index.md

 As an alternative, we can decouple message processing from the view layer by creating a specialized invisible "sponge" window.

 Conveniently, `System.Windows.Forms.NativeWindow` fits exactly this purpose — it's a low level window class that does nothing else but listen to system messages.
-We can use it be adding a reference to `System.Windows.Forms`.
+We can use it by adding a reference to the `System.Windows.Forms` assembly.

 Here is how I defined my sponge window: